factorial-io/scotty/readme.md

-* `yafbds` a rust based http-server providing an API to talk with the service and to start, stop and run docker-composed based applications The service provides a ui at e.g. `http://localhost:21342/`
+* `yafbds` a rust based http-server providing an API to talk with the service and to start, stop and run docker-composed based applications The service provides a ui at e.g. `http://localhost:21342/`. the api is documented at `http://localhost:21342/rapidoc`
 * `yafbdsctl` a cli application to talk with the service and execute commands from your shell